 Marc was born May 7th, 1954 as the youngest of a big, warm family.
 He lived 17 years with his grandmother, parents, 3 sisters, 2 brothers, a lot of dogs and his fantasy friends in Kruishoutem, Flanders.
 He was a real outdoors kid.
 When he was 11 years old, he fell out of his treehouse and stayed 11 years old (every ten years he gets one year older, so he is mentally 14 years of age now).
 In 1971 he met Mie, the love of his live.
-Together they have 4 children and 7 grandchildren.
-Number 8 is coming.
+Together they have 4 children and 9 grandchildren.
 They also have other domesticated animals: Smurkey the dog; the cats Tricky, Mik and Mak; Lola and Troet, the pony’s and three chickens: Lien, Sien and Fien.

 Marc was a schoolteacher for 20 years.
 Each Friday he told a story for his pupils.
 One year whowever, one of the stories was not finished yet at the end of that schoolyear.
 So he promised the children to finish the story, so they could read it.
 But when he started to write, it became not only a story but a whole book: Het Ei van Oom Trotter (The egg of uncle Trotter), about a little boy who is very unhappy, because he is being bullied every day and he feels very lonely.
 But one day his uncle gave him an egg of a crocodile and his life chanced forever…